 Welcome to the new Smorgasbord Bookshelf 2022 where I will be sharing my own book reviews, author features and special events during the year such as book fairs.

-It is my intention to still provide a platform for authors to share their books, but in 2022 the focus will be on my own reviews, features about authors on the bookshelf and regular events such the recent Christmas Book Fair series and the upcoming series in the New Year – Meet the Authors – Personal Recommendations
+It is my intention to still provide a platform for authors to share their books, but in 2022 the focus will be on my own reviews, features about authors on the bookshelf and regular events such the Christmas and Summer Book Fairs and the recent author guest post series, If I Knew Then What I Know Now!

 For the last seven years I have shared three posts a week with recent reviews, but this year I will just be promoting new releases in one off promotions.